Akanate/DirCleaner/README.md

 You will notice I said move.
 That's because the files are not instantly deleted, and instead moved to a junk folder.
 ### How to use
-First of all, use `git clone‘` or download the ZIP from <https://github.com/WHYSOEASY/DirCleaner.git>.
+First of all, use `git clone` or download the ZIP from <https://github.com/WHYSOEASY/DirCleaner.git>.
 <img src="git clone.png" alt="Git clone image">

 <img src="git clone 2.png" alt="Git clone two">